 Some counties require DNA testing to establish the genetic parents of the child.
 I will assist in contacting and scheduling a court approved DNA lab to test and prepare results of genetic testing within 48 hours of the birth of a surrogate baby.

-Regardless of the location of your surrogate birth, I will assist you with ensuring that your child’s parentage is properly established.
+Regardless of the location of your surrogate birth, I will assist you with ensuring that your child’s parentage is properly established in the most expeditious manner.

 Office hours are Monday through Friday, 8:30 a.m. to 4:30 p.m.
 Night and weekend hours may be arranged by appointment.
 Attorney Hete offers a ½ hour consultation free of charge and is happy to answer questions by phone email.